Qazeer/InfoSec-Notes/Red_Team/OpSec_OperatingSystems.md

   - The host operating system should not leak network traffic on the targeted network.
-  - Only the Linux VM is bridged on the network, limiting to a single `MAC` address being used in the targated network.
+  - Only the Linux VM is bridged on the network, limiting to a single `MAC` address being used in the targeted network.
 Switches might otherwise detect that multiple MAC addresses are used over a single physical port (such as through `DHCP` requests).